QianLabWebsite/GeneDrive/README.md

 # GeneDrive
 Selfish genetic elements are commonly found in nature and can be transmitted to progeny at super-Mendelian (>50%) frequencies, despite it could cause potertial fitness or fecundity costs to the host.
-Inspired by the selfish genetic elements, we constructed CAIN (CRISPR-Assisted Inheritance utilizing NPG1), a synthetic toxin-antidote gene drive specifically developed for plants, making a ref fluorescence marker transmitting at frequency above 88%.
+Inspired by the selfish genetic elements, we constructed CAIN (CRISPR-Assisted Inheritance utilizing NPG1), a synthetic toxin-antidote gene drive specifically developed for plants, making a red fluorescent marker transmitting at frequency above 88%.

 This repository contains scripts related to this CRISPR-mediated toxin-antidote gene drive.
 ## 1. Converting the mpileup to vcf-like file
+To determine the types of editing and calculate the efficiency of gRNA, we first mapped Illumina reads from the PCR product of the target region to the reference using bwa.
+We then used samtools to call variants from the resulting bam file, which generated a mpileup file.
+To facilitate easy analysis of variant information, we developed a script that converts the mpileup file to a vcf-like format, for the latter format is easy for get a detailed information of variants for eyes.

-The scipts which can convert the mpileup file to vcf-like file and example files are in mpileup_to_vcf directory.
+The scipt and example files are in mpileup_to_vcf directory.
 Use `perl mpileup_to_vcf.pl` and type enter to see the usage.
 ```
 Description
         Calling variant from a single mpileup file and output vcf.